-Tahoe City sits on the edge of Lake Tahoe on the its west shore.
+Tahoe City sits on the edge of Lake Tahoe on the west shore.
 Heading east on the great I-80 take the Highway 89 exit, just before the town of Truckee.
-Traveling 14 miles on this road will take you to Tahoe City.
+After 14 miles you will arrive in Tahoe City.
 Highway 89 is built right next to the Truckee river.
-A couple of miles before Tahoe City you will pass the turnoffs for first Squaw Valley and then Alpine Meadows.
+A couple of miles before Tahoe City motorists will pass turnoffs for Squaw Valley and then Alpine Meadows.
 If you are traveling this highway in the summer months, you will be sure to see many rafters rafting the Truckee River, and you will probably end up driving behind a slow raft bus.
 See just below for more information about Truckee River Rafting.

-When you first enter Tahoe City you will be faced with decision because the road turns into a “Y”, you will either keep driving straight on Highway 89 towards north shore or veer to the right and head for west shore.
-If you head right you will cross “fanny bridge” aptly named for all the behinds that you see as you cross the bride.
-This bridge crosses the headwaters (the only outlet in The Lake) of Lake Tahoe and on one side of the bridge is a deep pool with many large fish swimming around.
+When you first enter Tahoe City motorists will be faced with a directional decision – the road turns into a “Y”, you will either keep driving straight on Highway 89 towards north shore or veer to the right and head for west shore.
+If you head right you will cross “fanny bridge” aptly named for all the ‘behinds’ one sees while crossing the bride.
+This bridge crosses the headwaters (the only outlet in Lake Tahoe) – a deep pool with many large fish swimming around is located on one side of the bridge.
 These fish are fed and they are smart enough to stay in the pool so they are here year after year.

 Tallac Historic Site near South Lake Tahoe, is located at Highway 89 at the Kiva Picnic Area.
 This sight contains three elegant 19th century summer estates.
-The estates are called the Pope, Baldwin, and Valhalla estates.
+The estates are called Pope, Baldwin, and Valhalla.
 The estates and a small museum featuring Washoe Indian Artifacts are open Memorial Day through October from 10:00am to 4:00pm daily.
 On weekends they are open from 11:00am to 3:00pm.
 Admission is FREE.
-For more information call PHONE NUMBER (916) 541-5227
+For more information call (916) 541-5227

-The rains returned in the mid nineties and now the river is once again the hub and center of activity for rafting.
-There are two main rafting companies for the Truckee River (see box below).
-Typically you can receive discounts if you start before 11am, but you need to make advance reservations for this.
+After periods of drought, rains always return and now the river is once again the hub and center of activity for rafting.
+Two main rafting companies operate trips on the Truckee River (see contact info directly below).
+Typically one can receive discounts starting before 11am, but you need to make advance reservations for this.
 No advance reservations are required for the rafting trips.
 All trips are self-guided – there must be at least 2 persons per raft.
 However, you can use your own raft and this is free.
-If you are floating your own raft the best launch site is from the free parking lot on the south side of the Truckee River just off of Highway 89 about 1/2 mile from “fanny bridge” which is where the Truckee River leaves Lake Tahoe.
+If you are floating your own raft the best launch site is from the parking lot on the south side of the Truckee River just off of Highway 89 about 1/2 mile from “fanny bridge” which is where the Truckee River leaves Lake Tahoe.
 There is also shoulder parking along the Truckee River in certain spots right next to Highway 89.

-Also of note is there is a bike trail that runs along the river just below Highway 89 all the way to Squaw Valley from Tahoe city.
+Also of note is the bike trail running along the river just below Highway 89 all the way to Squaw Valley from Tahoe city.
 The rapids are typically quite harmless in this section in the summer time.
-The “biggest” rapid is located just before the River Ranch Lodge and if you are in an inner tube or a float mattress you will probably want to skip this section as there are many large rocks and you don’t want to bump yourself as you go down.
+The “biggest” rapid is located just before River Ranch Lodge and if you are in an inner tube or a float mattress you will probably want to skip this section as there are many large rocks and you don’t want to bump yourself as you go down.
 With enough water in the river taking a raft down these rapids is quite exhilarating.
-Pull the rafts out in the large river pool just below the River Ranch Lodge.
+Pull the rafts out in the large river pool just below River Ranch Lodge.
 To continue past River Ranch Lodge (See Accommodations for more information about this lodge) would be pure madness unless you have had prior experience with the higher class rapids.
-Also consider having an affordable lunch or a snack outdoors at the River Ranch Lodge – mostly hamburgers, hotdogs and cold drinks.
-Try their “lemonade for adults” – i.e., their awesome Margaritas.
+Also consider having an affordable lunch or a snack outdoors at the River Ranch Lodge – mostly hamburgers, hot dogs and cold drinks.
+Try their “lemonade for adults” – i.e., their awesome lemon Margaritas.